madebyalex/testing-git/README.md

 # Testing Git

 This repository is just another try to get accustomed to using Git command via Terminal.
+Have a nice day! :)